 Each team must consist of 1 to 5 students studying at the same secondary school.
 Each team shall be supervised and led by a teacher of the same school.
 Participants are advised that larger teams may encounter more challenges in coordination and tasks distribution than smaller teams, and this may have a negative effect on the research process.

-The eligibility of a student or teacher is defined by their respective school enrollment or employment as of April 30, 2018.
-For the purposes of this competition, the student(s) or the teacher of a team will continue to represent the same team even though he or she may have changed school after April 30, 2018.
+The eligibility of a student or teacher is defined by their respective school enrollment or employment as of the application deadline.
+For the purposes of this competition, the student(s) or the teacher of a team will continue to represent the same team even though he or she may have changed school after the application deadline.

 A secondary school may have more than one team participating in each competition.
 A teacher may also supervise and lead more than one team.
 However, a student can only participate in one team.